 1. Utilise Guides, Before you Book

 Utilise guides about the places you want to go to – often we think once we arrive at a destination and begin exploring, it will all just be there.
 There are often many interesting markets, events and festivals – in and around particular towns, that you may not have heard about.
-So check out what might be on in the destinations you plan to visit (complete individual searches on the things you’re interested in, for example, guided walks, music events, festivals, or markets etc), before you book your holiday (if you can coincide your dates).
+So check out what might be on in the destinations you plan to visit.
+Complete individual searches on the things you’re interested in, for example, guided walks or tours, music events, festivals, or markets etc, before you book your holiday (if you can coincide your dates).
 This will make your road trip holiday much more fun!

 2. What to Drive or Where to Stay?